 What does do you wear?

 Comfortable shoes are the most important choice you make.
 Shoes are a make or break when going to Disney.
 On the first day we walked over 15 miles.
 You can only imagine how important it is to have comfortable shoes.
 I also don’t suggest wearing a new pair.
 Make sure you break in your new shoes.
 I know having them match your outfits is important, so outfit planning about a month out is key.
-I wore my Adidas pink tennis shoes and they matched all my outfits perfectly and my feet didn’t hurt once.
+I wore my Adidas pink tennis shoes (and missed my Babolat tennis racquets and tennis court back home) and they matched all my outfits perfectly and my feet didn’t hurt once.